MicrosoftDocs/customer-insights/ci-docs/export-criteo.md

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

-1. Enter your **[Criteo client ID and Client secret](https://developers.criteo.com/marketing-solutions/docs/get-credentials)**.
-The Client ID and Client Secret can be found in a text file which is automatically downloaded.

 1. Select **I agree** to confirm the **Data privacy and compliance** and select **Connect** to initialize the connection to Criteo.

+1. Select **Authenticate with Criteo** and provide your Admin username and credentials for Criteo.

 1. Select **Add yourself as export user** and provide your Customer Insights credentials.